wakasobaka/deutsch/learnship.md

+Das habe ich auch schon gemacht - I've already done that Das mochte ich gern mal machen - I would like to do that Das finde ich nicht so wichtig - I don't think that's important

+Du lernst schon lange Spanisch - You've been learning Spanish for a long time

 **8 - Beruf und Arbeit**

 Wie lange haben Sie als Verkäufer gearbeitet?
 Ein Jahr lang.  - How long have you worked as a salesperson?
 One year long